If you’ve been to the Health, Counselling and Disability Service before, you might have noticed we have various pamphlets and handouts on the walls.

 - build mental fitness or self-improvement or self-care skills that will help you improve your studies as well as your wellbeing.

-Since starting the library in 2018, we’ve distributed hundreds of these resources to students who visit the service, who meet us at stalls on O’week and Open Day or who have appointments with our counsellors or disability advisors.
+Since starting the Library in 2018, we’ve distributed hundreds of these resources to students who visit the service, who meet us at stalls on O’week and Open Day or who have appointments with our counsellors or disability advisors.

 Because we know that students differ in whether they like to access print documents or electronic ones, we make these available in both formats.

 If you want hard copies, visit us on Level 3 of the Student Centre, Bedford Park Campus.

-In 2020, we hope to get print copies out to the other campuses: Sturt, Tonsley, City and our rural/remote centres.
+However we understand that many students never or rarely visit the Bedford Park Campus.
 You can click any of the handouts below to get an electronic copy (either word or pdf).
 Let me know if any of the links are broken (email@example.com)

 If there is self-help information that you’d like that you can’t find in our library, contact me and I should be able to direct you to something appropriate.
 Use the email above.